fitnr/svgis/README.md

 Before installing, run the following on OS X: `brew install gdal`.
 On Linux: `sudo apt-get -qq install -y libgdal1-dev`.

-## Command line options
+## Command line tools

+The `svgis` command line tool has four commands: `draw`, `project`, `scale` and `style`. `Svgis scale` and `svgis style` will add a scaling factor or CSS style to an existing SVG file. `Svgis project` is a utility for printing the projection that `svgis draw` will generate for given bounding boxes.

+The main command is `svgis draw`, which generates SVGs from input geodata.

+### svgis draw options
 #### --bounds

+Takes four arguments in min-lon, min-lat, max-lon, max-lat order.

-Only draw the portion of the input file between latitudes 40 and 41 and longitudes -74 and -73 (roughly the New York City area).
-Note that coordinates are given as 'minx miny maxx maxy'.
+This example draw the portion of the input file between latitudes 40 and 41 and longitudes -74 and -73 (roughly the New York City area).

 ````bash
 svgis draw --bounds -74 40 -73 41 in.geojson out.svg
 ````

+Note that coordinates are given in longitude, latitude order, since in the world of the computer, it's better to be consistent with things like (x, y) order.

 #### --scale

+A integer scale factor.
+The map will be scaled by the inverse of this number.

 While SVG is a vector format, clients may have trouble handling very large numbers.
 Use the scale option to scale down the output.
 Dimensions in the map will be divided by this number (so larger numbers yield smaller coordinates in the output SVG).